 By the beginning of the final week of work, the new track at Holywell had been aligned, ballasted and tamped.
 The track now has the correct cant for 25mph operation.
 The week was occupied with removing the replaced track panels and completing clearance of the site.
 The photos above and left show the restored track, looking in either direction, as of 8 February.
 Work was also started that week on lifting the track for re-laying in 3-road at Horsted Keynes, but that's another story.

 Return to Bluebell Heritage Home Page, to the Timetable or to Special Events

 Archive of Infrastucture News: 2013-14 - 2015-16 - 2017 - 2018 - 2019

 Archive Reports: Northern Extension Project - Permanent Way and Lineside News (2007-2011) - P-Way News (2002-4)

 Visitor Info. - Museum - Trust - Catering - Contacts - What's New - Projects - Locos - Carriages & Wagons - Signals - History - Other - Links - Search - FAQ

 Why not become a BRPS Member? - Get more involved as a Volunteer

-Page maintained by Richard Salmon and Bruce Healey with thanks to Jon Goff, John Sandys, Andy Palmer, Dave Wilson, Barbara Watkins, Stuart Pay, Ben Coughlan, David Chappell, Chris White and Mike Hopps.
+Page maintained by Richard Salmon, with hige assistance from Jon Goff and Bruce Healey, and with additional thanks to Barry Luck, David Allen, Alex Mansfield, John Sandys, Andy Palmer, Dave Wilson, Stewart Moon, Brian Lacey, Barbara Watkins and Mike Hopps.

 © Copyright, disclaimer and credits.